Thomas Taylor, Baron Taylor of Gryfe: Personal life

 Taylor was born in Glasgow on 27 April 1912.
 His father, John Sharp Taylor, was an Independent Labour Party Member.
-He died when Tom was three years old and was raised with his two siblings by his mother from that time.
+He died when Tom was three years old and the latter was raised with his two siblings by his mother from that time.

 He was educated at Bellahouston Academy.
-He left school in 1914 and his first job was as an office boy in the Scottish Co-operative Wholesale Society.
+His first job upon leaving school was as an office boy in the Scottish Co-operative Wholesale Society.
 He was later their Chairman.

 In 1931 a scholarship led to his living in Germany, where he also returned later in his youth.
-In 1931 he was a member of the German Young Socialists but was opposed the rise of the Nazi Party.
+He was a member of the German Young Socialists but was opposed to the rise of the Nazi Party.
 During the Second World War he was a conscientious objector.
 Taylor later became a Quaker.

 In 1977 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Alick Buchanan-Smith, Baron Balerno, Robert Allan Smith, Donald McCallum and Sir David Lowe.

+Taylor was married in 1943 to Isobel Wands and had two daughters, Jill and Joyce.
 He died on 13 July 2001.

-Family

-He was married in 1943 to Isobel Wands and had two daughters: Jill and Joyce.